Max Brödel: Marriage and family

-Brödel was introduced to fellow artist, medical illustrator, and future wife, Ruth Huntington, by Dr. Howard Kelly.
-A graduate of zoology and botany from Smith College, Ruth also received Franklin P. Malls' invitation and had begun illustrating for Dr. Charles Bardeen as part of the Hopkins Anatomy Department in 1900.
+Brödel was introduced to fellow artist, medical illustrator, and future wife, Ruth Huntington, by Howard Kelly.
+A graduate of zoology and botany from Smith College, Ruth also received Franklin P. Malls' invitation and had begun illustrating for Charles Bardeen as part of the Hopkins Anatomy Department in 1900.
 The pair realized their similar musical and artistic interests and married shortly afterwards on December 31, 1902.
+They lived in the Guilford neighborhood of Baltimore at 320 Suffolk Road.
 They had four children together: Elizabeth (born October 9, 1903), Ruth (born April 23, 1905), Carl (born June 7, 1908), and Elsa (born February 8, 1911).
 Ruth suffered from scarlet fever as a child and died on June 1, 1908.
 Elizabeth later followed her father's footsteps and became a medical illustrator for New York Hospital, and Carl became a geology professor at Johns Hopkins University.

 Known for his jovial, fun-loving personality, Brödel became close friends with H. L. Mencken, an American journalist and satirist.
 In 1913, he was invited to join the Saturday Night Club, a group of musicians and intellectuals that played music together, to share drinks.
 In his free time, he enjoyed hunting trips in the forests of Canada, fishing, and playing the piano.
 Outside of his profession, he also occasionally made drawings from nature.

 Early career

 Despite his minimal scientific background and lack of medical knowledge, Brödel and his artistic potential were well received by esteemed German physician and physiologist, Carl Ludwig.
 Under Ludwig's mentorship and guidance at the Anatomical Institute at the Institute of Physiology at the University of Leipzig, Brödel was employed with drawing detailed gross anatomical and histological diagrams.
 Honing his observational skills with detailed notes of the numerous surgeries and autopsies he observed, Brödel's work was credited for topographical accuracy, tissue realism, and attention to the cross-sectional anatomy.
 Another noticeable feature of his illustrations was the aerial perspective that showed the anatomy as seen through a surgeon's eyes.
 Some of his early illustrations were also for physicians Spalteholz, His and Braune.
-His network of medical professionals increased when he met Dr. Franklin P. Mall of Johns Hopkins Hospital in 1888.
+His network of medical professionals increased when he met Franklin P. Mall of Johns Hopkins Hospital in 1888.

 Brödel's artistic career was briefly suspended when he was drafted to serve two years on November 8, 1890.
 Through the auspices of Geheimrat Carl Ludwig, Prince George of Saxony, Brödel served his first year with arms, and the second year with artistic pursuits for the regiment.
 Upon return to Leipzig after his service, Brödel continued his work as a free-lance artist, specializing in anatomical and scientific illustrations.
 During this time, Brödel accepted Mall's invitation to illustrate at Johns Hopkins Hospital.